Applying for Target of Opportunity & Director Discretionary Time

 The OAJ regularly offers 80h of Open Time per semester to the astronomical community.
 The rest of the available time is devoted to conducting large-sky surveys or Legacy Surveys.
 In total, more than 25% of the observing time of the OAJ is offered.

 Here only the call for regular observing time is described.

-The OAJ offers 20% of Open Time to the astronomical community through periodical calls.
-The rest of the available time is devoted to conduct large-sky surveys.
-During the first years of operation, the OAJ telescopes and cameras will be mostly devoted to conduct the Javalambre Physics of the Accelerating Universe Astrophysical Survey (J-PAS; 2017—2024) and the Javalambre Photometric Local Universe Survey (J-PLUS; 2016—2020).
+During the first years of operation, the OAJ telescopes and cameras will be mostly devoted to conduct the Javalambre Physics of the Accelerating Universe Astrophysical Survey (J-PAS; to be started in 2023) and the Javalambre Photometric Local Universe Survey (J-PLUS; since 2016).
 Both J-PAS and J-PLUS will provide powerful 3D views of the Universe that will be made publicly available to the community as legacy projects.

 The OAJ Open Time